stephenverderame/ProjectOort/README.md

 - [ ] Good Dust Cloud Effect (WIP)

+    Need to add FBM and better shape generation.
+I initially wanted this to be used for a dust effect when something hits an asteroid.
+    Realistically, a ray-marched volumetric is probably not the best thing to use for this given the real-time constraint.
+    I think I can get a pretty decent effect by finding some good dust textures and using billboards with an artistically tuned particle system.
+In passing for doing volumetric rendering, I came across the technique "volumetric billboards" which might be something to look into.

 - [ ] Better Lasers

     At the very least, could probably use a noise texture to provide color variation.
 I also think the geometry shader could be used to decrease uniformity.
 [Maybe like this](https://developer.download.nvidia.com/SDK/10/direct3d/Source/Lightning/doc/lightning_doc.pdf)
     Could also use a particle system

-- [ ] (Optimization) Geometry shader for Billboards, rendering cascade maps in parallel, and rendering cubemaps in parallel
+- [x] (Optimization) Geometry shader for Billboards, rendering cascade maps in parallel, and rendering cubemaps in parallel

-    May want to profile this
+    May want to profile this.
+Currently used for rendering cubemaps in parallel only.
+It honestly was not as much of a performance change as I was hoping for (qualatatively).

 - [ ] (Bug) Artifacts with PCSS and CSM.